Design Principles for Sequence Models via Coefficient Dynamics: Proofs

 Specifically, if $\bar{j} > j$, then the following relation holds

 and thus there exists a linear relation between $A_{i,j}$ and $A_{i,\bar{j}}$.
 Therefore, the coefficients have positional information, quantified by $A_{\bar{j}, j}$. \end{proof}

-\begin{remark} The proof of Lemma~\ref{lem:positional_info} relies on the fact that keys and parameters such as $b_j$ are computed from a single input $x_j$.
-However, this is not true if the inputs are preprocessed by a short convolution, i.e., $\{\bar{x}_j\}_{j=1}^i = \Phi \star \{x_j\}_{j=1}^i$, where $\Phi$ denotes the convolution weights.
+\begin{remark} The proof of Lemma 3 relies strictly on the assumption that the scaling factor $b_j$ is a function exclusively of the input vector $x_j$ (i.e., $b_j = f(x_j)$) and contains no absolute positional information itself.
+However, if an architecture parameterizes $b_j$ to explicitly depend on the time index $j$ -- such as $b_j = f(j, x_j)$ -- this introduces an alternative pathway for positional awareness.
+In such a scenario, even if the evolution matrix is the identity ($A_t = \mathbb{I}_n$), the coefficients $\alpha_{i,j}$ would retain positional information.
+This is because two identical inputs appearing at different sequence positions ($x_j = x_{\bar{j}}$ with $j \neq \bar{j}$) would yield distinct scaling factors ($b_j \neq b_{\bar{j}}$), allowing the model to discriminate between them.
+As an example consider preprocessing the inputs by a short convolution (see e.g. \cite{mamba}), i.e., $\{\bar{x}_j\}_{j=1}^i = \Phi \star \{x_j\}_{j=1}^i$, where $\Phi$ denotes the convolution weights.
 In this case, $\bar{x}_j$ contains scaled copies of previous inputs, depending on the convolution dimension, e.g., $\bar{x}_j = \Phi_0 x_j + \Phi_1 x_{j-1} + \Phi_2 x_{j-2} + \Phi_3 x_{j-3}$.
 Therefore, preprocessing the inputs with a convolution can offer another way to embed positional information in the coefficients $\alpha_{i,j}$.
 However, note that this "moving averaging" of inputs might not work for certain repeating input signals. \end{remark}